zhangyizhou666/zhangyizhou666.github.io/_pages/about.md

 # 👋 Hello, I'm Yizhou(Robin)

 I'm a Computer Science undergraduate at **International Christian University (ICU)** in Tokyo, with a focus on applying Agentic AI Architecture to Small Language Models by applying LLM Fine Tuning.
-Currently, I'm working as a Research Assistant at **Sony Computer Science Laboratory**.
+Currently, I'm working as a Business Analyst at **Bytedance / Tiktok Japan**.
+I have previously worked at **Sony** as a Research Assistant.

 My research interests center around:
 - Developing locally-run LLM applications for edge devices